 Resin can also describe the cannabis plant’s trichomes, which produce this cannabinoid and terpene-filled substance.
 Also known as kief, you can find all the valuable therapeutic and recreational compounds such as cannabinoids, terpenes and flavanoids all contained within.

 Today, however, we won’t be talking about this fine dusting of THC, we’ll be talking about “live” resin.

 Don’t be fooled – this substance isn’t actually living.
-This resin is considered ‘live’ because it is never dried and cured.
+This resin is ‘live’ because it does not go through a dry or cure process.
 If dried bud is like dried fruit, then live resin is like freshly frozen fruit.
 Yet, the product is not sold in that form.

-After a grower obtains their freshly harvested buds, they bypass the drying and curing process.
-Instead, the freshly harvested plant material from the cannabis plant is flash-frozen.
+After a grower obtains their fresh buds, they bypass the drying and curing process.
+Instead, the fresh plant material from the cannabis plant is flash-frozen.
 This involves using extremely low temperatures to rapidly freeze the plant matter while maintaining the same terpene profile and cannabinoid content.

 What Makes it so Special?

 There are several key features that make live resin so special.
-By now, you’ve already learned most of them, but we’ll discuss them in more detail now.
+By now, you already know most of them, but we’ll discuss them in more detail now.

-For example, you have already learned that the difference between live resin and other concentrates is the use of fresh-frozen cannabis buds.
+For example, you have already know that the difference between live resin and other concentrates is the use of fresh-frozen cannabis buds.

-By avoiding the drying and curing stages, this method is said to produce the most accurate representation of the perfectly ripened cannabis flower.
+By avoiding the drying and curing stages, this method is said to produce the most accurate representation of the perfectly ripe cannabis flower.

 Another incredible result of this process is the terpene content of this concentrate.
 The low-heat extraction method maintains the full chemical profile of the frozen buds.
 In fact, the entire terpene profile, along with the cannabinoids, are extracted to create live resin.